 Protect Your Loved Ones with a Central Florida Nursing Home Neglect and Abuse Attorney

-At éclat law, we recognize the deep-seated desire to safeguard our families and understand the heartrending emotions felt when they face harm and are encountering nursing home abuse.
-Our compassionate and aggressive attorneys can help ease your — and your loved one’s — pain by investigating the situation and protecting their rights.
+Kevin Ross-Andino has personally experienced family tragedy that many could not imagine living through.
+He, more than anyone, recognizes the deep-seated desire to safeguard our families and understands the heartrending emotions felt when they face harm and are encountering nursing home abuse. éclat Law’s compassionate and aggressive attorneys can help ease your — and your loved one’s — pain by investigating the situation and protecting their rights.
 We deliver client-focused solutions to empower your success by gathering evidence related to your case, analyzing relevant contracts, negotiating settlements with insurance companies, and representing you in court if needed.
 Please call us today at 407-636-7004 or contact us online for a free and confidential consultation if you or someone you know has experienced nursing home abuse.

 Nursing home abuse denotes a wide range of inappropriate, illegal, and exploitative behavior that is inflicted upon senior victims by caregivers, visitors, or other nursing home residents.
 Abuse can take many forms including inadequate medical care, malnutrition, physical abuse, sexual abuse, and financial exploitation.
 Victims may be traumatized physically or psychologically as a result of their mistreatment.
 Because elder abuse is a persistent problem even today, it is essential to remain aware of the signs of all types of nursing home abuse and to act swiftly if any allegations arise.